This post may contain affiliate links. Please read our disclosure policy.

 How To Make Pumpkin Muffins

-These step-by-step photos and instructions help you visualize how make a small batch of pumpkin muffins.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions help you visualize how make a small batch of pumpkin muffins.
+See the recipe card below for ingredient amounts and full recipe instructions.

-1. In a medium-sized bowl, whisk together the flour, baking soda, cinnamon, nutmeg, allspice, ginger, black pepper, and salt.
+1. In a medium bowl, whisk together the flour, baking soda, cinnamon, nutmeg, allspice, ginger, black pepper, and salt.
 Set aside.

-1. In a separate medium bowl, combine the pumpkin purée, granulated sugar, and brown sugar.
-Using an electric mixer, beat on low speed for 30 seconds, then increase to medium speed and mix for another 30 seconds until well blended.
+2. In another medium bowl, combine the pumpkin purée, granulated sugar, and brown sugar.
+Beat with an electric mixer on low for 30 seconds, then on medium for 30 more seconds until smooth.

-1. Gradually add the flour mixture to the pumpkin mixture and mix until just combined.
+1. Add the dry ingredients and mix until just combined.

-1. Add the milk and mix until everything is well incorporated.
+2. Pour in the milk and mix until fully incorporated.

-1. Lightly grease 6 muffin cups in a muffin tin.
-Fill each muffin cup almost to the top with the batter.
-I like using an ice cream scoop to ensure even-sized muffins.
+3. Lightly grease 6 muffin cups.
+Fill each cup almost to the top with batter.
+An ice cream scoop helps portion evenly.

 Expert Tips

-• Measure the flour correctly by spooning it into the measuring cup and leveling it off.
-Too much flour will make the muffins dry.
+• Measure flour correctly: Spoon it into the dry measuring cup and level off.
+Too much flour can make the muffins dry.

-• Store leftover muffins in an airtight container at room temperature for up to 3 days.
+• Storage: Keep muffins in an airtight container at room temperature for up to 3 days.

-• Freeze any extras in a freezer bag for up to 2 months.
-Just reheat them in the microwave for 15-20 seconds.
+• Freezing: Freeze in a zip-top bag for up to 2 months.
+Reheat in the microwave for 15–20 seconds.

 Frequently Asked Questions